It’s a leading anti-ageing ingredient

 #6 / Vitamin B3 regulates oil flow and staves off breakouts

 Fact: Vitamin B3 works well on all skin types, particularly combination to oily skin.
 “Niacinamide has been shown to reduce oil output from the sebaceous glands, which means less acne and fewer breakouts,” says Dr Cook.
 It's also been suggested that vitamin B3 carries anti-inflammatory benefits, especially for those with acneic skin or conditions such as rosacea.

 #7 / Vitamin B3 can improve the epidermal barrier

-For your skin to stay moisturised, it’s essential to have a strong epidermal barrier to lock hydration in.
-“A healthy, intact epidermal lipid barrier layer is paramount for ageless skin,” explains Dr. Cook.
+For your skin to stay moisturised, it’s essential to have a strong epidermal barrier (or skin barrier) to lock hydration in.
+“A healthy, intact epidermal lipid barrier layer is paramount for ageless skin,” explains Dr Cook.
 “If the barrier isn’t right then your skin truly suffers.
 Your lipid barrier helps retain moisture, keeps your skin hydrated and protects it from the harshness of the environment.”
 She adds, “Niacinamide increases the production of one of the most important lipids—ceramide—which strengthens your skin and prevents water loss.
 Your skin will be stronger, better hydrated and healthier, as well as less sensitive through B3 usage.
 It’s also especially good for rosacea sufferers.”

 Want to upgrade your skin care routine with a product that features vitamin B3?
 Then try these immediately: